tjardoo/rust-ssh-demo/README.md

-# Raspberry PI Rust Project
+# Rust SSH Demo

-This is a simple project to learn how to interact with the Raspberry PI through SSH using a Rust application.
+This is a simple project to learn how to interact with the Raspberry PI/VPS through SSH using a Rust application.

 ## Available Commands